konklone/ubuntu/macbook.md

 You will need:

 * A **USB flash drive** with at least 2GB of storage.
+* Some way to download/transfer WiFi drivers after installation.
+The easiest way is to use a tethered network connection over USB.

 You can create the Ubuntu boot USB stick [from OS X](#starting-from-os-x), or you can do it [from Ubuntu](#starting-from-ubuntu).